NBA Capsules - Sport - NZ Herald News

-CLEVELAND (AP) " Kyrie Irving had 31 points and a career-high 13 assists while LeBron James scored 29 as the Cleveland Cavaliers won their second game in two nights over the Milwaukee Bucks, 113-102 on Wednesday despite being without two starters.
+CLEVELAND, Ohio (AP) " Kyrie Irving had 31 points and a career-high 13 assists, and LeBron James scored 29 as the Cleveland Cavaliers won their second game in two nights over the Milwaukee Bucks, 113-102 on Wednesday despite being without two starters.

 The NBA champs were not at full strength as Kevin Love didn't dress for the second straight game with a bruised left knee, and J.R.
-Smith sat out after breaking his right thumb Tuesday at Milwaukee and needs surgery.
+Smith sat out after breaking his right thumb Tuesday at Milwaukee.

+Smith needs surgery, and the Cavs won't have a timetable on his return until after the operation.

 Giannis Antetokounmpo scored 28 points and Jabari Parker 27 for the Bucks, who took the Cavs to overtime at home but fell behind by 21 in the fourth quarter this time and couldn't come back.